I’m not courting controversy, but I really believe this:

 You’re willing to sacrifice and give up for him.
 That’s just what love does.

-Getting into a relationship with a man who has low Love Capacity is like buying a car that’s constantly breaking down.
+Getting into a relationship with a man who has low Love Capacity is like buying a car that’s a lemon.

 Let us know what you think!